akumria/puppet-nullmailer/README.md

 Basic usage
 -----------

-    nullmailer { }
+    class {'nullmailer':  }

 To configure who will receive all email:

-    nullmailer {
+    class {'nullmailer':
-		adminaddr => 'puppet-rockstar@example.com'
+        adminaddr => "puppet-rockstar@example.com"
     }

 Or to change the machine where email is sent to:

-	nullmailer {
+    class {'nullmailer':
-		remoterelay => 'elsewhere.example.com'
+        remoterelay => "elsewhere.example.com"
     }

+When modifying these parameters, please ensure the value is in double quotes.

-Or things to modify are listed in the init.pp file
+Other things to modify are listed in the init.pp file

 Contributors